As I look back on my childhood, so many years ago,

 Flicksville was founded in 1791 and had a long history as a small, very close knit community.

-Driving through the village takes less than a minute!
+Driving through the village takes less 30 seconds.

 My mother often said it was the same in the 50’s as it had been when she was growing up in the 30’s.